PWNORMOUS/terminal-text.github.io/replit.md

-# SSH Terminal Web Application
+# Terminal Chat Application

 ## Overview

-This is a full-stack web application that provides a browser-based SSH terminal interface.
-Users can create, manage, and connect to SSH servers through a modern web interface with real-time terminal sessions powered by WebSockets.
+This is a full-stack web application that provides a terminal-style chat interface.
+Users can join chat rooms, communicate using terminal-like commands, and interact in real-time through WebSocket connections.
+The interface mimics a command-line terminal experience for a unique chatting experience.

 ## System Architecture